-Most small businesses do not have the need or capacity for a full-time bookkeeper and CPA firms charge $100 or more for bookkeeping services.
-However, many business owners run into problems when attempting to do their own books.
+Some small businesses attempt to work on their books themselves; many run into problems.
 Expense classification, revenue recognition, book-to-tax differences, and many other questions can be answered by a knowledgeable bookkeeper.
 Additionally bookkeepers can assist with a number of other business functions and can point you in the right direction on many questions you have.

 Outsourcing the bookkeeping function allows small business owners to focus on business operations and reduces stress.
 It allows business owners to return to their field of expertise and receive thepeace of mind that the books will be handled properly, with a qualified bookkeeper.
 Small business owners waste precious time on bookkeeping themselves, they may neglect other business functions and let great growth opportunities pass them by.

 Good bookkeepers give timely and reliable financial information which allows business owners to make informed management decisions.
 This may allow the business owner to take advantage of growth opportunities.
 Easy to follow profit and loss statements and balance sheets may significantly reduce your tax preparation bill.